AnaZonia/moon_notes/001 Ana Did Science Today.md

 There is variation across the tone of the electric signal across fish, and it's a way to discern populations.
 - the populations in Gamboa, Darién, and Bocas are very different, and were isolated about 10 million years ago, with major geological changes with the rise of the istmus and the formation of the Andes and the Amazon basin.
+- There are multiple criteria to determine what is a new species, and these thresholds of genetic difference vary among biologists.
+Some people are "splitters" and others are "lumpers" in how they do taxonomy.
+Crossing studies to tell whether populations can successfully interbreed is the most foolproof method (everything else is just trying to test for potential of successful reproduction)

 ### Luis - Fungi

 Heterotrophs with a chitin cell walls, that excrete digestive enzymes and then absorb the digested material.
-The body is called hyphae, and many hyphae make a mycelium.
+The body is called *hyphae*, and many hyphae make a *mycelium*.
+- **Ascomycota** - bag-shaped fruiting bodies
+- **Basidiomycota** - larger structures

+**Mycologists** study fungi, slime molds and stramenophiles.
+It's super interesting how some of these living beings are a very weird in between plant-animal-fungus-protist-????
-<mark>Marine fungi - what are they?? how does the nitrogen cycle in land compare with the cycle in the sea?</mark>
+- **Marine fungi** - what are they?? <mark> how does the nitrogen cycle in land compare with the cycle in the sea?</mark>
+- **Hyperparasites** - fungi that eat other fungi!
+- **Entomopatógenos** - parasite insects and spiders!

+There is a huge potential to study fungal taxonomy.
+A very small percentage of them is known, and the species can be identified through sequencing eDNA to look for the fungal "fingerprint" locus and then matching it to existing databases.

 It was exciting to hear about awesome research going on in Brazil, and to think of Brazil as a leader in Latin American science that can help establish that network.

+Coffee and cacao can have 200 species of fungi in one leaf. <mark>I'm still super interested in endophyte fungi and would love to learn more about fungi-plant symbiotic relationships.</mark> Seems like some of this fungi deter insects.

+**Biodiversity loss** - It's sad to realize how many fungus species we are also losing with deforestation, and how little of them we know.
+Eating them helps know them - people that historically consume mushrooms understand them best.
+	[[Agroforestry|Non-Timber Forest Product (NTFP)]] - Os cogumelos yanomami também crescem no Panamá, e são cultivados e consumidos.
+Eles crescem depois que a capoeira é abandonada depois da queima e cultivo da mandioca.

 ## 23/01/2024, Tue - Arduino and Tupper talk

 Arduino is coming together easier, and I appreciate having a concrete way to see the outcome of a script, rather than just doing data analysis.

 ### Geology

-The Amazon and the Andes are about 10 million years old
+The Amazon and the Andes are about 10 million years old.
+Like Amazonian wildlife colonized the tropics, temperate north american wildlife colonized South America temperate zones.
+The Andes were a path!

+I'm remembering the book I read as a kid that denied climate change, saying molten ice won't raise the sea level.

+The sea level today is only one among many in history, which was usually higher or lower.

+Deglaciations happen slowly since the high albedo of white snow reflects heat.

+Oceanic plates are thin, so they go under when they collide with continental.
+The caribbean plate, however, is thick, and the collision with the Pacific makes the volcanoes of Central America.

 ## 22/01/2024, Mon - Projects

-### Project ideas so far, and what to discuss with people

-### Essay 2 - Reflection - "Un pueblo sin piernas pero que camina"

-- What surprised you about the visit?
-Did anything challenge your beliefs?
-- Did the experiences of visiting reforestation plots, meeting project participants, and/or getting a small taste of how much work is involved in planting trees expand your perspective on this project?
-On reforestation and carbon offsets more broadly?
-If so, how?
-And if not, why do you think that might be the case?
-- In what ways did your ideas, opinions, values, and/or aspects of your personal history act as a lens or filter through which you experienced the trip?

-Por fin, en los dois países, todo depende de estruturas muy más grandes que nosotros.
-Hay mucha emphasis en lo que la gente puede y quiere hacer, pero al fin, las decisiones del gobierno local y de los países desarollados son cruciales a lo que se hace con cada cocobolo en Ipetí, o en Amazonas.

 ### Essay 3 - Positionality